Healthy Homes Assessment Mount Victoria

 Insulation Mount Victoria

-Insulation for underfloor and ceilings is required to all rental houses since 1 July 2019.
-All landlords and property managers are required to make sure that the insulation is up to standards that are in line with the latest standard.
-In some instances, an existing insulation on the ceiling or in the sub floor space may need to be added or replaced.
+Ceiling and underfloor insulation is mandatory in all rental homes from 1 July 2019.
+Property managers and landlords have to make sure that the insulation is in line with current quality.
+In some cases, old ceiling insulation as well as insulation within the subfloor space may need to be topped up or replaced.

 • Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3